Sharing Truth in a Catalytic Conversation

 So, that again brings up what is going on in your mind when faced with correcting someone’s performance.
 You experience a values conflict.
 Think about it.
 On the one hand, you value peace and emotional comfort.
 On the other, you value truth.
 So, which will you choose?

 Look at your actions because that shows what you value!
 In life, truth and reality are more important than avoiding uncomfortable feelings.
-I think you would agree with that statement until a MOT is required.
+I think you would agree with that statement, but not when a MOT is required.
 Then, you will know what you value – look at what you do.

 Servant Leaders share the truth to build a culture of truth that is critical for relationships and organizations.
 If you do not share the truth about poor performance, remember what that implies.
 Yes, you are saying, "Poor performance is totally okay here!"